TimWildey/CBayes-MLMF/pycharm/cbayes-bmfmc-oo/README.md

 * lambda_p.py: the polynomial lambda^p problem
 * ode_pp.py: a preditor-prey ODE model with 4 random variables

-## pngout/
+## output/
-Figures are stored in here as PNGs.
+Figures are stored in here as well as console output.

 ---